 In most cases the spouse will sign for the divorce papers.
 However, the court understands that sometimes there are situations when the spouse does not want to cooperate in a divorce.
 If your spouse does not want to give you a divorce then no problem.
-We will file the papers for divorce and if they will not sign for the documents then we can serve them by process server and there will be nothing for them to sign.
+When the papers for divorce are filed and if they will not sign for the documents then a process server can serve the documents and there will be nothing for them to sign.

 In most family law cases you must prove to the court that the other person has been given their copy of the legal documents you filed.
 The faster you can have this proof filed with the court the better.
 Most family law cases must be completed within 120 days or the court will dismiss the case for what they call "lack of prosecution".
 Since they will not cooperate then the only alterative is to serve them.

-Discount Divorce has process servers in all 50 states and in 3,140 counties.
-We can serve your legal documents almost anywhere in the United States.
+There are process servers in all 50 states.
+You can serve your legal documents almost anywhere in the United States.

 Service of Process is the delivery of court documents to the individual to whom the legal document are directed.
 Service of Process must be served by an individual who is not a party to the case.
 This may mean handing the documents to the defendant personally or sub-serving to someone in the same household.
 Once the documents are delivered, the process serving agent must provide proof that the papers were served.
 This is done through a document call an Affidavit of Service, also called a Proof of Service, which must be notarized in some cases and given to the party who requested service.